pactus-project/pactus.org/website/_posts/2023-03-31-what-is-testnet.md

 their Blockchain network without risking their assets and convenience of end-users.
 Using Testnet, any possible error, bug or malfunctions can be fixed before the Mainnet launch.
 Testnet also can be an experimental environment for new features, updates and upgrades.
-So several testnet networks of the same version or newer version of the Mainnet can be implemented on the roadmap.
+So several Testnet networks of the same version or newer version of the Mainnet can be implemented on the roadmap.

 ## What are use cases of Testnet?